Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Marital status

-• Own eligibility for the Disability Tax Credit
+• Eligibility for the Disability Tax Credit

-• Spouse or common-law partner’s eligibility
+• Spouse’s or common-law partner’s eligibility

-• Dependants’ eligibility
+• Dependents’ eligibility

-Other Things to Know About The CWB
+Other Things To Know About The CWB

 • If your spouse or partner is not eligible and you don’t have children living at home, the CRA will calculate your CWB amount as if you were single.